Accelo/docs/source/includes/endpoints/_issues.md

 `GET /issues/priorities`

-This request returns a list of [priority](#the-issue-priority) available for issues.
+This request returns a list of [priorities](#the-issue-priority) available for issues.

 ### Get Issue Priority